MuzhdaN/business-card/my-app/README.md

 - This is a responsive static bussiness card.
 The design has been taken from the FreeCodeAcadempy [youtube](https://www.youtube.com/watch?v=bMknfKXIFA8) video.
 - The developer has changed the design according to her choice.
+- The email button works in small devices such as mobile.

 #### Check the website [here](https://muzhdan.github.io/business-card/).